A generalized novel approach based on orthonormal polynomial wavelets with an application to Lane-Emden equation: Conclusions

 \section{Conclusions}

-In this research article, we have proposed ten different wavelet methods ChWNA, GeWNA, LeWNA, HeWNA, ChWQA, GeWQA, LeWQA, LaWQA and HeWQA for solving nonlinear SBVPs arising in different branches of science and engineering \cite{RW1989,JV1998, RA1986,CHAMBRE1952,CS1967}.
-Problem due to singularity is handled with help of wavelet methods.
-In methods based on wavelet Newton approach we have used Newton-Raphson method to solve nonlinear system.
-In methods based on wavelet quasilinearization approach difficulty arose due to non linearity of differential equations is overcome with the help of quasilinearization.
-Main Advantage of proposed methods are that solutions with high accuracy are obtained using a few iterations.
-Computational work illustrate the validity and accuracy of the procedure.
-Our computations developed can easily be used for even further resolutions.
-We observe the change in initial guess does not result in to large deviations in solutions, i.e., small variations in intial guesses result into small changes in solutions so our method is robust and stable and must be preferred over other existing methods.
-Singularity is also dealt in much easier way.
-So wavelet methods are more reliable and easy to implement for SBVPs.
+In this research article, we have proposed general methods using orthonormal polynomial wavelets.
+We construct ten different wavelet methods referred to as ChWNA, GeWNA, LeWNA, LaWNA, HeWNA, ChWQA, GeWQA, LeWQA, LaWQA and HeWQA.
+We apply these methods to solve nonlinear SBVPs arising in different branches of science and engineering \cite{RW1989,JV1998, RA1986,CHAMBRE1952,CS1967}.
+The problem of singularity is handled with the help of this general approach.
+In methods based on the wavelet Newton approach, we have used the Newton-Raphson method to solve the nonlinear system.
+In methods based on wavelet quasilinearization, the difficulty arose due to the nonlinearity of differential equations is overcome with the help of quasilinearization approach.
+The main advantage of proposed methods is that solutions with high accuracy are obtained using few iterations and few spatial divisions.
+Computational work illustrates the validity and accuracy of the procedure.
+Figures \ref{ex1fig}, \ref{ex2fig}, \ref{ex3fig} and \ref{ex4fig} we show the nature of the solutions.
+These figures pictorially verify that the solutions obtained are similar in nature and accuracy, irrespective of the polynomials.
+We observe the change in initial guesses does not result in large deviations in solutions, i.e., small variations in initial guesses results small changes in solutions so our methods are robust and stable and must be preferred over other existing methods.
+The theoretical convergence verifies our method very well.
+The singularities are also dealt in a much easier way.The wavelet methods based on orthonormal polynomial are highly reliable and easy to implement and consume less time.
+It will be interesting to see how the proposed techniques are explored and extended to other class of problems (\cite{Sunil2014, Rashidi2014, Ranbir2020, Mugisha2020, Bessem2020, Manafian2020, Hossein2020, Fatima2020, Aziz2020}).